roymartinezblanco/AWS-Email-Webhook/README.md

 * Send Webhook
 * Delete message from s3

-Using the `SES` event, we can exact information like the `messageId` (important since this is the name of the file in `S3`) and `from email`.
-Because we are filtering with `IAM` the emails we accept messages from we don't need additional functionality but we do use spam validation to drop any unwanted (just in case) emails.
+Using the `SES` event, we can extract information like the `messageId` (important, since this is the name of the file in `S3`) and `from email`.
+Because we are filtering with `IAM` the emails we accept messages from, we don't need additional functionality but we do use spam validation to drop any unwanted emails (just in case).

-The function once it extracts the values from the email ([see example email](Examples/Email.txt)), it reads the [Webhook Config file](Configuration/production-webhooks.json) in s3.
+Once the function extracts the values from the email ([see example email](Examples/Email.txt)), it reads the [Webhook Config file](Configuration/production-webhooks.json) in s3.
 This "service" is meant to be a multi-tenant solution and because of it the config is structured in the following way:

 > Accountname ==> Properties (Akamai Config) ==> Webhook

 We should only have one Hook per property but many properties per account (all this comes from the email).
-Because Akamai has two networks `['staging','production']` a second configuration file can also be used (in the future we can also merge both).
+Because Akamai has two networks `['staging','production']` a second configuration file can also be used.

+> In the future we can also merge both

-Once all of the above is ready you can test the function by using the configured tests mentioned above and the reason for this is that Akamai Activations are `Automated` ([Terraform](https://www.terraform.io/docs/providers/akamai/index.html), etc) have a null value in the `submitted by` field.
-Knowing this I used a hardcoded email from the test `['human@example.com','automated@example.com']` to simulate what would happen, since I want to trigger a webhook only if a human-made a change manually that would make Terraform or our VS to be out of sync, thus, trigger a merge of what is now active vs what is store in my git.
+Once all of the above is ready you can tests the function by using the configured tests mentioned above, the reason for two tests, is that Akamai Activations that are `Automated` ([Terraform](https://www.terraform.io/docs/providers/akamai/index.html), etc) have a null value in the `submitted by` field.
+Knowing this I used a hardcoded email from the test `['human@example.com','automated@example.com']` to simulate what would've happened.
+This is because I want to trigger a webhook only for human-made changes that would make our local version (git) to be out of sync, thus, trigger a merge of what is now active vs what is stored locally.

 ![](Documentation/lamdbalog.jpg)